Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Proposed Methodology

-The existing multichannel DFA \cite{xiong20171stMDFA} completely disregards the cross-channel correlations of a multivariate time series and may lead to spurious scores especially for cross-correlated multichannel data.
-To address this issue, we propose a novel multichannel extension of the (1D) DFA that considers cross-correlations via Mahalanobis distance (MD) measure and may be seen as a generalization of \cite{xiong20171stMDFA}.
-The steps involved in our new MDFA are discussed below:
+To address the aforementioned weakness in the existing DFA in [14], we propose a novel multichannel extension of the DFA method that considers cross-correlations via Mahalanobis distance (MD) measure and may be seen as a generalization of \cite{xiong20171stMDFA}.
+The steps involved in the proposed Generic Multichannel DFA, termed GMDFA, are given below:

-Given a multivariate time series $\pmb{x}_i \ \forall \ i=1,...,N$ where $\pmb{x}_i=[x_{i_1},\ldots,x_{i_m}]^T\in\mathcal{R}^m$ represents an $m$-variate observation at time index $i$, the cumulative sum $\pmb{y}_i$ is computed via where $\pmb{\overline{x}}=\frac{1}{N}\sum_{i=1}^{N} \pmb{x}_i$ denotes the multichannel mean.
+Given a multivariate time series $\pmb{x}_i \ \forall \ i=1,...,N$, where $\pmb{x}_i=[x_{i_1},\ldots,x_{i_m}]^T\in\mathcal{R}^m$ represents an $m$-variate observation at time index $i$, the cumulative sum $\pmb{y}_i$ is computed via where $\pmb{\overline{x}}=\frac{1}{N}\sum_{i=1}^{N} \pmb{x}_i$ denotes the multichannel mean.